GimmickNG/AS2-Animation-Utils/README.md

 A set of components for AS2 based animation effects. **Compatible with Ruffle!**

 ## Effects
-Clip shake
+Clip shake:
 - Shakes the target clip.
 - Can be set to `_root` to shake the whole screen.
 - If you're using a vCam, use its variable name.
   - Note: This has not been tested.

-Nested clip pause/play
+Nested clip pause/play:
 - Pauses the target clip and all clips inside the target clip (e.g. to achieve a "stun" effect.)
 - Can be set to `_root` to pause and play everything.